dekorateio/dekorate/examples/spring-boot-with-certmanager-example/README.md

 dekorate.options.input-path=k8s
 ```

-At this point, when we install the generated resources by Dekorate on the Kubernetes platform, Certificate Manager will generate the generated PKCS12 keystore file named `keystore.p12` within the secret `tls-secret`.
+At this point, when we install the generated resources by Dekorate on the Kubernetes platform, Certificate Manager will generate the generated PKCS12 Keystore file named `keystore.p12` within the secret `tls-secret`.
 Also, the Cert-Manager Dekorate extension will configure the Spring Boot application to automatically mount a volume using this secret `tls-secret` at the path `/etc/certs` (it can be configured using `dekorate.certificate.volume-mount-path`).
 Therefore, what we need to do next is to simply map the Keystore file and password into the Spring Boot properties `server.ssl.key-store` and `server.ssl.key-store-password`:

 ```
 dekorate.kubernetes.env-vars[0].name=SERVER_SSL_KEY_STORE